satyambarsainya/refactoring-java-master/README.md

   Extracted the movie information dependency into a MovieCatalog class and passed an instance of this class to the RentalInfo class.
 ```
 ### I have also added Unit Test Cases for every class in the project.
+### I have made use of Java 8 wherever possible